rien333/numbersense-vae/thesis/thesis.md

 1. $\mathcal{KL}\lbrack\mathcal{N}(\mu(X), \Sigma(X)) \vert\vert \mathcal{N}(0, I)\rbrack$
 2. Some reconstruction loss.
 Within visual problems, plain VAEs can for example minimize the binary cross entropy between $X$ and $\hat{X}$.

 The first objective of generating an appropate distribution (research into optimizing distribitions differently exists) function of the latent spance makes VAEs generative, partly satisfying the third constraint outlined in the introduction.
 To fully satisfy this constraint, the final architecture uses deep neural networks for both the encoder and decoder module (see Experiments VAE architecture), making the implementation an hierarchical model.
-For a full overview on the implementation of a VAE, refer to @kingma2013auto and @doersch2016tutorial.
+For a complete overview of implementing a VAE, refer to @kingma2013auto and @doersch2016tutorial.

 ## Deep Feature Consistent Perceptual Loss ##